Loading Events

 16 Hours | 16 PDHs | 1.6 CEUs

-In this 16 hour arc flash training class, Jim Phillips, P.E., takes you through the Second edition of the IEEE 1584.
-He takes you behind the scenes and discusses the details of the second edition, walks you through the arc flash analysis calculations with his calculation worksheets and how the second edition is is used in arc flash studies.
+In this 16 hour arc flash training class, Jim Phillips, P.E., takes you through the IEEE 1584 Standard.
+He takes you behind the scenes and discusses the details of the standard’s development, walks you through the arc flash analysis calculations with his calculation worksheets and how the standard is is used in arc flash studies.
 Learn about electrode configurations, enclosure size adjustments, system modeling, and Jim’s insider view of how to perform an arc flash study.

 How do the electrode configurations affect the arcing fault current and incident energy?
-Why does HCB solve a PPE issue that was first identified in 2010 with an ejected arc test.
+Why does HCB solve a PPE issue that was first identified during an ejected arc test.

 What You Will Receive with this Live Class: